 Hello, I'm Josh.
 I'm a theatre director, podcast host, audio/video editor, writer, software trainer, occasional web developer, and New Yorker.
 If you're looking to get a hold of me via email, click here.
 If you'd like my CV, click here.
 For anything else, keep reading.

 Since 2024, I've cohosted a Twitch stream called Traditional Scrench on Mondays and Thursdays from 4pm-6pm ET.
 We mostly watch YouTube videos and hoot and holler.
-Sometimes we do fundraising streams; in December we raised over $8,000 in direct aid to Palestinian families in Gaza.
+Sometimes we do fundraising streams; in April we did a special event that raised over $13,000 in direct aid to Palestinian families in Gaza.

 I have been directing and producing theatre since 2013.
-My next project is remounting The Boy from Bantay, an autobiographical solo play by Jeremy Rafal about growing up in the Philippines and Hawaii, discovering a passion for classical music and cartoons, and becoming a concert pianist.
-We first staged this play at FringeNYC in 2015; this summer we will be taking the show to Edinburgh Festival Fringe from August 1-16.
-Tickets are now on sale!
+In August, I directed The Boy from Bantay, an autobiographical solo play by Jeremy Rafal about growing up in the Philippines and Hawaii, discovering a passion for classical music and cartoons, and becoming a concert pianist.
+We first staged this play at FringeNYC in 2015; this summer we took it to SpaceUK at Edinburgh Festival Fringe from August 1-16.

 In February 2025, I directed a workshop production of a play titled My Brother Jake by Dave Osmundsen.
 The play is about two autistic brothers, both of whom are pursuing a life in the arts.
 It played at The Tank in New York City and featured Bennett Clarkson (left) and Dan Victor (right).